-“Amends” is the emerging practice of warring parties providing recognition and assistance to civilians they harm within the lawful parameters of their combat operations.
-At its core, the practice of making amends to civilians suffering combat losses is a gesture of respect to victims.
-Amends can take a variety of forms, but must be culturally appropriate.
-They can include public apologies, monetary payments, livelihood assistance programs, and other offerings in accordance with victims’ needs and preferences.
+In war, we believe that civilians with losses like deaths, injuries, and property damages deserve amends from the warring party that caused the harm.
+At its core, making amends to civilians suffering conflict losses is a gesture of respect to victims.
+Amends can take a variety of forms, depending on what is culturally appropriate, including public apologies, monetary payments, livelihood assistance programs, and other offerings depending on victims’ needs and preferences.